yumcoco/GenAI-Powered-Dashboard-Analytics-Assistant/README.md

 # Project: GenAI-Powered Dashboard Analytics Assistan
 A schema-grounded AI copilot for multi-source BI analysis, dashboard querying, compliance checking, and explainable insights.
+> **Note on code availability**
+> This project was originally built during an enterprise internship.
+The internal source code, business logic, and proprietary data are not publicly available due to confidentiality agreements.
+This repository showcases the **system architecture, functionality, and demo** only — no internal implementation or company-specific code is included.

 ### Demo
 https://youtu.be/cZY53WbCxFY